shishpt/shishpt/README.md

 #### I am a tech enthusiast and a full-stack developer
 I am a recent graduate from the Reykjavik Academy of Web Development.
 I have a strong passion for technology and open source.

-Skills: HTML / CSS/ JS / Vue / NuxtJS
+Skills: HTML / CSS/ JS / React / NextJS

 - 🌱 I’m currently learning React